 About half of the mountain lies on each side of the border between Tibet and Nepal but two thirds of the climbers attempt to reach the top from the Nepali side as it is easier to get to and more developed for tourism, so much so that queues to reach the summit made the news in 2012 when a photo of the climbers bee-line waiting for their turn to reach the top posed questions about the sanctity of the mountain.

 But it is not only those who attempt the summit who fill the area, many people just want to reach to Base Camp.
 In 2012, over 35,000 people trekked in the area.
+So many people want to take a peak at the mountain that China actually stopped tourists from entering without a hiking permit in 2019 due to waste issues.

 The mountain was first topped by Sir Edmund Hillary and Tenzing Norgay in 1953, although failed expedition attempts started in 1921, and a stream of adventurers have followed in their footsteps.